fenix011/readme/README.md

-## Hi, I am a software maker
+## Hi, I am a web maker
-> Also a "Data genie" and "open sourcerer"
+> Also a SysOps and "FLOSSer" by heart

-I'm a Senior Software Engineer working in Amsterdam, working in sustainable energy.
-I build a lot of projects for fun with Python, JavaScript, Jekyll and more.
+I'm a Senior Software Engineer working in collaboration for little great agency in Amsterdam.
+I build a lot of projects for fun with HTML5, Jekyll, Hugo... and more.
 A big fan of elegant designs, clean code, and static site generators.

-My profile links are here - [bio.link/michaelcurrin](https://bio.link/michaelcurrin).

 ### Blogs and writing 📜